ricardo88faria/Forecasting/README.md

 # Forecasting
-Forecasting Portugal, Madeira & Açores islands
+Climatic Forecasting for Portugal, Madeira & Açores islands.

 Working in progress!!!